ashtvanf/Configuring-Resource-Groups-and-VMs/README.md

 At the top, enter Resource Groups into the search bar and select Resource groups.
 </p>
 <p>
-On the next screen you will select "create Resource Group"
+On the next screen you will select "Create Resource Group"
 </p>
 <p>
 <img src="https://github.com/ashtvanf/Configuring-Resource-Groups-and-VMs/assets/138221709/4954cb90-242a-4461-a2a4-9bed59b18dcf"/>